16 BeansVegetable whole Wheat Noodles Soup. Zero Oil .

 4. After 10 Minutes or Once the Noodles are soft Switch Off the Stove .
 Check for Consistency and add Water accordingly.

 5. Garnish with Finely Chopped Coriander Leaves, Ketchup and Sugar.
-Check for Salt and adjust.
+Check for Salt, Spices and adjust.

 Protein is one of the 3 macro nutrients your body needs to function properly ( along with fats and Carbohydrates) Our body needs 22 different types of amino acids to function properly .
 13 are non essential amino acids( within the body) and 9 are essential amino acids must be obtained from food.
 These essential amino acids derive the classification of Protein as either Complete or Incomplete .
 Complete Protein comes from both animal based( like Meat , Fish , Diary, Eggs ) and Plant Based ( Quinoa , Buck wheat, Hemp and Chia seeds) Nuts and seeds , Legumes , Grains and vegetables are considered incomplete protein .
 They need to combine to provide the right balance of essential amino’s like Rice and Beans, Hummus with Whole grain Pita etc. Protein in combination make a complete amino acid profile are known as Complementary Protein.
 Complementary Protein doesn’t need to be eaten together but since body doesn’t store amino acids for later use in Protein combining , they should be eaten throughout a day’s meal.